 - hospitalization when necessary

-Inmates who are deprived of adequate medical care may be able to sue.
+If you are deprived of adequate medical care while in custody, you may be able to sue.
 Learn more in our article on medical neglect in Nevada jails and prisons.

-Detaining or placing someone under arrest is an enormous deprivation of one’s freedom.
-Police are allowed to detain suspects to ask questions, but for no longer than necessary.
-And police may go through with an arrest only if they have probable cause to believe the person committed a crime.
+Detaining or placing you under arrest is an enormous deprivation of your freedom.
+Police who suspect you of a crime are allowed to detain you to ask questions, but for no longer than necessary.
+Also, police may go through with an arrest only if they have probable cause to believe you committed a crime.

-A person’s race or ethnicity is supposed to play no part in how law enforcement investigates, apprehends, or treats criminal suspects.
-Yet stories abound of African-American drivers getting pulled over and suspected of car-theft for no reason other than their race.
-And incarceration disproportionately affects people of color.
+Your race or ethnicity is supposed to play no part in how law enforcement investigates, apprehends, or treats you as a criminal suspect.
+Yet stories abound of African-American drivers getting pulled over and suspected of car theft for no reason other than their race.
+Plus, incarceration disproportionately affects people of color.

-Victims of police racial profiling in Nevada may have legal recourse.
+If you are a victim of police racial profiling in Nevada, you may have legal recourse.
 Learn more in our article on racial profiling by police in Nevada.

 Other types of conduct that police are prohibited from engaging in include: